She Did It: Background and release

 Two other songs penned and recorded by Carmen, "That's Rock 'n' Roll" and "Hey Deanie", but made into hits by Shaun Cassidy, charted concurrently with "She Did It" in late 1977, reaching numbers three and seven, respectively.

 On the Canadian singles chart, "She Did It" spent four consecutive weeks at number 11.
 One of the songs blocking it from entering the Top 10 was Carmen's own composition, "That's Rock 'n' Roll," a number-one hit in Canada.
 "She Did It" ranks as the 104th biggest Canadian hit of 1977.

 Chicago radio superstation WLS, which gave the song much airplay, ranked "She Did It" as the 56th most popular hit of 1977.

 It reached as high as number 6 (for two weeks) on their surveys of November 19 and 26, 1977.
 Other cities where the song was played heavily include Los Angeles, Sacramento, San Jose, Las Vegas, Oklahoma City and Dallas in the west, and Boston, Philadelphia, Richmond, Charlotte, Atlanta and New Orleans in the east, in addition to Ohio, Carmen's home base.

 "She Did It" also performed particularly well in Vancouver, where radio station CKLG-AM 1070 ranked "She Did It" as the 27th biggest hit of the year.
 It peaked at number 3 for two weeks on their surveys of October 19 and 26, 1977.

 While not charting nationally in Australia, the song did become a Top 40 hit (#23) in the Sydney area on radio station 2SM.

+Chaospin critic Linda Giantino rated it Carmen's 4th greatest solo song, also praising the guitar solo as well as the "incredible depth in the lyrics."
+Classic Rock History critic Brian Kachejian rated it to be Carmen's 10th greatest solo song.